bnb51/bnb-portfolio/_portfolio_manipulation/manipulation.md

 The output of this part is the commanded end-effector twist expressed in the end-effector frame.
 To turn this into commanded wheel and arm joint speeds, we use the pseudoinverse of the mobile manipulator Jacobian Je(θ).

+## Joint Limiting Exploration
+As a bonus activity, I explored adding joint limits to the youBot to simulate a more realistic scenario.
+In the CoppeliaSim program, the robot does not have limited joints, so the robot is able to cause collisions with itself if not constrained.
+To remedy this, I added a catch to evaluate whether the 3rd and 4th joints in the arm of the robot are greater than pi in the next state.
+If the condition yields true, then the joint positions and velocities are updated for the next state to ensure that they do not violate the constraint.
+Below is a video of the robot employing the joint constraints.

 <!-- ## Source code
 [Github repo](https://github.com/hang-yin/Mobile_Manipulation) -->